mkmrgn/jenkins-env-vars-buildkite-plugin/README.md

 1. Fork the repo
 2. Make the changes
-3. Run the tests
-4. Commit and push your changes
+3. Commit and push your changes
-5. Send a pull request
+4. Send a pull request